Women reveal why they chose financial security over love

 ‘Don’t ever let a man or anyone limit your freedom,’ one person wrote

-In a post to the AskWomen community on Reddit, one person asked women who had chosen financial security over love how their lives have turned out, and the outpour of responses varied.
-Many women – primarily those in heterosexual relationships – noted that their choices were primarily rooted in prioritising their wants and needs.
+In a post shared to the AskWomen community on Reddit, one person asked women who have chosen financial security over love how their personal lives have turned out - and the outpouring of responses varied.
+Many women, primarily those in heterosexual relationships, noted that their choices were rooted in prioritising their wants and needs.
 Instead of being beholden to the choices of whomever they were dating, they could focus on the future they envisioned for themselves.

 “I focused on my career after leaving an abusive ex,” one woman wrote.
 “After a few job hops, I finally hit six figures and could afford therapy and hobbies to better myself.
 I fell into the FIRE movement (financial independence/retire early) and finally felt financially ‘safe/confident’ to live a normal life and love myself.
 I fell in love with a normal guy and married.”